Does Land Registry Show Drains?

 Where is the main drain located in a house?

-The main drain in a house is typically located just outside the boundary of the property, or near the front of the house.
-In most instances, the main drain will be run from the upper floor bathroom to the nearest public sewer.
-Drainage companies should be able to identify the main drain and provide advice on any maintenance works that may be required.
+The main drain in a house is typically located just outside the boundary of the property, often near the front of the house.
+In most cases, the main line will run from the upper floor bathroom to the nearest public sewer.
+Water companies such as Thames Water or Severn Trent can provide advice or maps to help identify the location of the main sewer connection.
+A plan showing the drains may also be available through the local water authority.

-In the event that the main drain runs beneath an extension or conservatory, it is advisable to have the drains surveyed prior to carrying out any work.
-This will help prevent any inadvertent damage to the pipes and make sure that any construction works are carried out in accordance with requirements.
+If the main drain runs beneath an extension or conservatory, it is advisable to have a drainage survey carried out before any building work.
+This ensures the pipes are not damaged and all works remain in accordance with legal requirements.

 Need assistance finding cctv drain surveys near you?